 The agent effectively manages the artist’s live performance career and for international stars, an act will usually have more than one agent – one managing their careers in North America and another to plan their performance schedule in the rest of the world.
 However, some agents also use sub agents so that they can maximise their client’s potential in certain territories by tapping into that sub agent’s local knowledge.

 The risk takers in the value chain are the promoters.
 The promoter will negotiate a fee with the agent to secure an act for a particular show, festival date or tour.
 The promoter is also the person who will hire the venue and undertake the marketing and promotional campaign to sell tickets for the show or tour.
 Together with the agent and artist manager, the promoter will decide on the ticket prices for the show, with the plan being that enough fans will buy tickets to cover the show’s costs and, hopefully, turn a profit.
-The promoter may also organise a festival, which is a sector of the business that has grown substantially over the last ten years.
+The promoter may also organise a festival, which is the sector of the business that has grown the most over the last two decades.

 A promoter’s costs also involve the many contractors and production specialists who supply the likes of lights, audio equipment, stages, video screens, transport, insurance and security.